Jacksonville, Alabama: History

-An EF3 tornado hit Jacksonville on March 19, 2018, causing extensive damage to the city and Jacksonville State University, almost $42 million in damages.
-The relatively low number of casualties, specifically just four injuries, was attributed by some to the fact that the university was on spring break at the time.
+An EF3 tornado hit Jacksonville on March 19, 2018, causing extensive damage to the city and the university of almost $42 million.
+The relatively low number of casualties – just four injuries – was attributed by some to the fact that the university was on spring break at the time.
 More than 1,000 volunteers assisted in the immediate tornado relief.
 Caleb Howard, then a senior at Jacksonville State University, said that "[i]t's been amazing to see the university and the community come together."
 Classes resumed at the university the following month.
 Although the university's usual site for graduation, Pete Mathews Coliseum, was damaged in the tornado along with over 20 other buildings, the first spring graduation since the tornado proceeded as scheduled on May 4 outside the football stadium.
 Dr. John Beeler, the university's president, said "It's a joyous event generally because you're celebrating the accomplishments of all your graduates, but it's an even more joyous event because to me it's a celebration of how far we've come in a short time in recovering from these tornadoes."

 Geography

-Nestled in the foothills of the Appalachians, Jacksonville is located at 33°48'56.758" North, 85°45'37.681" West (33.815766, -85.760467).
+Jacksonville is located at 33°48'56.758" North, 85°45'37.681" West (33.815766, -85.760467), in the foothills of the Appalachian Mountains.
+It lies in a valley between Choccolocco Mountain to the east and smaller ridges to the west.

 According to the U.S. Census Bureau, the city has a total area of 25.5 km2, of which 0.02 sqkm, or 0.10%, is water.
-Jacksonville is located in a valley between Choccolocco Mountain to the east and smaller ridges to the west.